uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/header_files_and_namespaces.rst

        The string %ALGORITHM% should be substituted with the name of the algorithm, for example, ``kmeans`` or ``knn``.

    * - ``onedal/algo/misc/%FUNCTIONALITY%/%FUNCTIONALITY%.hpp``
-     -  A header file for miscellaneous data types and functionality intended to be used by oneDAL algorithms and applications for algorithm customization and optimization on various stages of the analytical pipeline.
+     -  A header file for miscellaneous data types and functionality that is intended to be used by oneDAL algorithms and applications. of the analytical pipeline.

         The string %FUNCTIONALITY% should be substituted with the functionality name, for example, ``mt19937`` or ``cross_enthropy_loss``.